 - a medical system which generally offers a high standard of treatment to both men and women.
 (Most medical advances have been contributed by men.)

-- a functional health system which allowed me to give birth to 13 children; some of these births were at no charge to my family.
+- a functional health system which allowed me to give birth safely, at minimal cost.
 (Most of this health system has been planned and implemented by men.)

 - an education system which is available to both girls and boys of all abilities, of all religions.
 (Many teachers, especially until the last couple of centuries, have been men.)